pragmatic-objects/oo-tests/README.md

 test.
 As an ordinary classes, assertions may be covered with tests and distributed together with classes, so that developers which extend your code may use them for their own tests.

+For the detailed idea description, refer to [this](https://pragmaticobjects.com/chapters/003_reusable_assertions.html) blogpost.

 OO-tests currently supports only JUnit5.
 It is highly recommented (but not mandatory) to use OO-tests on OO-atom-based projects.

+## JUnit 5

-In order to start using the concept, add the maven dependency:
+In order to start using OO-Tests with JUnit 5, add the maven dependency:

 ```
     <dependency>